hugoledoux/startinpy/docs/howitworks.md

 A **Vertex** is an integer, it is the index in the array of points ({func}`startinpy.DT.points`, which is 0-based).

-If you delete a vertex (with {func}`startinpy.DT.remove`) then the entry in the array of **Points** is not deleted (this would be slow because arrays are contiguous and a lot of copying would be necessary), instead the vertex/point is flagged as being removed and none of the **Triangles** will refer to it.
+If you delete a vertex (with {func}`startinpy.DT.remove`), then the entry in the array of **Points** is not deleted (this would be slow because arrays are contiguous and a lot of copying would be necessary), instead the vertex/point is flagged as being removed and none of the **Triangles** will refer to it.

 (infinite)=